 Book artist and poet Rick Black selected 18 of his favorite window poems for The Amichai Windows.
-Each one needed to resonate emotionally — and each one needed to spark Black’s imagination so that he could illustrate the poem.
+Each one needed to resonate emotionally — and each one needed to spark Black’s imagination so that he could create a visual collage in response to the poem.

 Ultimately, Rick decided on 18 poems because the number corresponds to the Hebrew word, “chai,” or “alive,” the last part of Yehuda Amichai’s name.
 In Hebrew, letters have numerical equivalents.
 All together, Amichai means “My people lives!”

 The poems are listed here in the order of their appearance in the book.
 The numbered poems come from one of Amichai’s early collections, Time.
 More will be written about each of the poems as this blog progresses.
 For instance, please see the blog entry on Yom Kippur.

 Among Three or Four in the Room